andrimoopensource/blog/_pages/write-for-us.md

 <h4> Can i edit any article in andrimo? </h4>

 <p> Yes, Anyone can edit any article in this website.
-Send Request to Andrimo Team Via Contact Form</a> </p>
+Send Request to Andrimo Team Via Contact Form </p>

 <h4> Can i put links in article? </h4>